Rushi83081/Rushi-b60/DevOps/Kubernetes/StatefulSet-DaemonSet-Canary.md

 ## 🧱 StatefulSet

-A **StatefulSet** manages stateful applications that need stable network identities and persistent storage per Pod (like databases, queues, or clustered systems).
+- A **StatefulSet** manages stateful applications that need stable network identities and persistent storage per Pod (like databases, queues, or clustered systems).
-Unlike Deployments, Pods in a StatefulSet have ordered, unique names and can keep data across restarts using persistent volumes.[web:32][web:35]
+- Unlike Deployments, Pods in a StatefulSet have ordered, unique names and can keep data across restarts using persistent volumes.

 ### 🔑 Key Characteristics